ssbc/ssb-group-exclusion-spec/README.md

 in effect only excludes the excluded member from participating in *future* group discussions.

-Creation of epochs are restricted to a specific member and, in a context of network partitions, this allows multiple new epochs created by different group members.
+Creation of epochs is not restricted to any specific member and, in the presence of network partitions, this allows multiple new epochs created by different group members.
 While the original group guaranteed a singleton context, when there are multiple epochs there are multiple contexts where discussions can be held, which is an undesirable property, i.e. forked epochs.
 In this section we provide some rules that remaining group members can follow to "resolve" forked epochs and arrive at a common epoch as the new singleton context.